 If you follow me on any social media, it’ll be no surprise to you that I am a big fan of Captain Kathryn Janeway.

 For those not in the know, she’s the commanding officer of the U.S.S.
 Voyager on the TV series Star Trek: Voyager, which ran from the late ‘90s to 2001.
-If you follow along on social media, you’ll notice I have posted a lot of gifs featuring her fairly regularly.
-(There’s a reason I tagged most of them #DailyJaneway, after all.)
+If you follow along on Twitter, you’ll notice I post a lot of gifs featuring her fairly regularly.

 No, she’s not a literary character.
 (Unless you count the Star Trek novels in which her character appears, and I do recommend Jeri Taylor’s Mosaic when it comes to that.)
 But what makes her so compelling?
 Yes, Kate Mulgrew, the actress who portrays her, is a big reason I love her character so much, but beyond that, what is it about her?
 Is it some combination of background and character traits?
 Is it her love for coffee?